Refugees of Uganda: Reasons for Coming to Uganda

 Uganda currently hosts the greatest amount of refugees out of all the African countries, which may be due to their open-door refugee policy.
 In fact, the country's government has made welcoming and caring for refugees an important part of its national policy.
 Uganda's approach to refugees involves welcoming relatively anyone seeking refuge or asylum in the country, regardless of country of origin.
 They also allow refugees the freedom of movement and the right to pursue employment.
 Furthermore, refugee families are each given a piece of land so that they may benefit from agriculture.

 Uganda has supported the Democratic Republic of the Congo since the government intervened in the war torn country in 1998.

 Problems faced by Refugees

-Last year, Uganda took in more refugees than any other country in the world.
-One of the major problems faced by the refugees is that most of these stranded people are children.
-Some of the challenges faced by refugees include agricultural productivity, information dissemination and distribution of goods.
+As of May 2025, Uganda's refugee program faces several challenges.
+Funding cuts, in part due to US President Donald Trump's dismantling of USAID, have led to severe cuts in food rations, which have dropped below $8 per person per month.
+Over the last decade, UNHCR funding for refugees in Uganda has fallen while the number of refugees has risen.
+In 2015, UNHCR's per capita spending on refugees in Uganda was $95 — in 2025, it's $36.
+Camps are also overcrowded, with Nyakabande camp hosting 621% more people than it's built to support.